marcobambini/gravity/README.md

 * coroutines (via fibers)
 * nested classes
 * closures
-* garbage collector
+* garbage collection
-* operators overriding
+* operator overriding
 * powerful embedding api
-* built-in unit test
+* built-in unit tests
 * built-in JSON serializer/deserializer

 ## Special thanks
-A couple of open source projects helped Gravity in some areas.
-For closures implementation inspirations come from the elegant <a href="http://www.lua.org" target="_blank">Lua</a> programming language, specifically from the <a href="http://www.cs.tufts.edu/~nr/cs257/archive/roberto-ierusalimschy/closures-draft.pdf">Closures in Lua</a> document.
-For fibers, upvalues handling and some portions of the garbage collector my gratitude should go to <a href="http://journal.stuffwithstuff.com" target="_blank">Bob Nystrom</a> and his excellent <a href="https://github.com/munificent/wren">Wren</a> programming language.
+Gravity was supported by a couple of open source projects.
+The inspiration for closures comes from the elegant <a href="http://www.lua.org" target="_blank">Lua</a> programming language; specifically from the document <a href="http://www.cs.tufts.edu/~nr/cs257/archive/roberto-ierusalimschy/closures-draft.pdf">Closures in Lua</a>.
+For fibers, upvalues handling and some parts of the garbage collector, my gratitude goes to <a href="http://journal.stuffwithstuff.com" target="_blank">Bob Nystrom</a> and his excellent <a href="https://github.com/munificent/wren">Wren</a> programming language.
 A very special thanks should also go to my friend **Andrea Donetti** who helped me debugging and testing various aspects of the language.

 ## Documentation
-<a href="https://marcobambini.github.io/gravity/getting-started.html">Getting Started</a> will guide you about Gravity download and compilation.
-There is also extensive <a href="https://marcobambini.github.io/gravity/index.html">language documentation</a> and an in progress <a href="https://marcobambini.github.io/gravity/internals/index.html">internals book</a>.
+The <a href="https://marcobambini.github.io/gravity/getting-started.html">Getting Started</a> page is a guide for downloading and compiling the language.
+There is also a more extensive <a href="https://marcobambini.github.io/gravity/index.html">language documentation</a> and an <a href="https://marcobambini.github.io/gravity/internals/index.html">internals book</a>, which is currently in progress.

 ## Contributing
 Contributions to Gravity are welcomed and encouraged!